 Every summer Ana goes to Bustarenga, a small mountain village in the interior of Portugal.
 At the age of 36, this Parisian woman of Portuguese origin is still single.
 The inhabitants of the village, worried about her future, make her understand that the clock is ticking.
 Ana listens to the advice and warnings of the villagers to find a Prince Charming according to the principles of the village.

-of Ana Maria Gomes
+by Ana Maria Gomes

 Portugal, France, 2019